bespoyasov/refactor-like-a-superhero/manuscript-en/14-generics.md

 };
 ```

-The substitution principle helps to see what types can be composed together and how.
-We can use it as an “integration linter” that highlights premature generalizations and incorrect abstractions.
+The substitution principle helps to see what types can be composed together.
+We can use it as an “integration linter,” highlighting premature generalizations and incorrect abstractions.

 It also helps to find places for _correct_ generalizations.
 For example, when we split the problem of `total` calculation into filtering and summarizing, we extracted a function that can filter not only by type but generally by whatever: